lightbiaggi/Voltaire/README.md

 ## Run Voltaire

-to run it you need to exceute
+to run it you need to exceute ( you need to provide ip username and password inside script
 ```
 sudo ./orchestrator.py deploy
 ```